We will be re-launching soon because we need to get our shit together!@6 months ago

 If I were to say one bad thing about this album, it’s that they will have to produce something even better to beat it.
 9/10 overall

-source: google images@5 months ago with 1 note
+source: google images@7 months ago

 Given that so far this blog has focused on, for want of a better term, ‘alternative’ music, and stamped out any hint of pop music trying to reer its controversial and most likely glittery head, I thought I’d attempt to address an issue that honestly bugs me a lot.
 Why do people immediately shun “pop music” without listening to it, for fear of losing their aren’t-I-very-tasteful-indie tag?
 (I think they’re afraid of losing their #indiepoints #modpoints.)
 Without wishing to sound like a jumped up and opinionated 12-year old fighting for Chris Brown’s rights, this is basically genre prejudice.
 Whilst this does not mean I am urging you listen to SHIT like EDM,Chris Brown, Bastille, Jason Derulo and whatever else dominates the charts, I am urging you to be more open to the possibility that pop music can actually be more artful than Avicii has proven.